g3rzi/katacodaScenario/kubesploit/intro.md

 </p>

 In this scenario, you will learn how to work with [Kubesploit](https://github.com/cyberark/kubesploit), a cross-platform post-exploitation HTTP/2 Command & Control server and agent written in Golang, focused on containerized environments.
-We created an Kubernetes environment for you to play with Kubesploit.
+We created a Kubernetes environment for you to play with Kubesploit.
 Let's start!